 Brown has expended considerable political capital since becoming leader in trying to make the Progressive Conservative Party more “progressive”.
 In particular, he has reached out to the LGBT community for advice.
 He has publicly supported same-sex marriage, marched in Toronto’s Pride parade, and reversed his earlier opposition to the province’s new sex-ed curriculum.
 He has put the party’s support behind Bill 28, which gives same-sex couples equal parenting rights.
-Most importantly, he has insisted that the party focus on fiscal issues and demanded that PC MPPs not push a social conservative agenda.
+Most importantly, he has insisted that the party focus on fiscal issues and demanded that PCPO MPPs not push a social conservative agenda.
 For his efforts, social conservative critics have accused him of abandoning them on these crucial issues.

 To the religious right, this is an unconscionable betrayal.
 Christian activists call him a “shape-shifting weasel” who is purging the party of social conservatives while espousing “Liberal” polices on same-sex marriage and sex education in public schools.
-Federal Conservative MP and leadership candidate Brad Trost, who, like fellow candidates Pierre Lemieux and Andrew Scheer, advertises himself as “100% conservative”, has criticized the PCs for embracing “Liberal-lite” social polices and demanded that Conservative parties stop “discriminating” against social conservatives.
+Federal Conservative MP and leadership candidate Brad Trost, who, like fellow candidates Pierre Lemieux and Andrew Scheer, advertises himself as “100% conservative”, has criticized Brown for embracing “Liberal-lite” social polices and demanded that Conservative parties in Canada stop “discriminating” against social conservatives.
 Brian Lilley of The Rebel Media has insisted that Brown “pick a side – Liberal or Conservative” and launched a petition to “bring Patrick around to the proper way of thinking”.

 The great British conservative politician and philosopher Edmund Burke, in his 1777 Letter to the Sheriffs of Bristol, articulated one of the fundamental tenets of conservatism:

-For as the Sabbath (though of divine institution) was made for man, not man for the Sabbath, government, which can claim no higher origin or authority, in its exercise at least, ought to conform to the exigencies of the time, and the temper and character of the people, with whom it is concerned; and not always to attempt violently to bend the people to their theories of subjection.
+For as the sabbath (though of divine institution) was made for man, not man for the sabbath, government, which can claim no higher origin or authority, in its exercise at least, ought to conform to the exigencies of the time, and the temper and character of the people, with whom it is concerned; and not always to attempt violently to bend the people to their theories of subjection.

-Burke deeply believed that the government should reflect the will of the people, not impose its will on the people.
+Burke believed deeply that the government should reflect the will of the people, not impose its will on the people.
 It is this belief, not adherence to a religious moral code, that makes someone a conservative.

 We find ourselves in an odd situation when so-called conservatives accuse the leader of their party of being a Liberal for insisting that all citizens, gay or straight, be treated equally under the law, or that the coercive power of the state should not be used to deny a minority of its citizens their civil rights.
 What kind of conservative would insist that same-sex couples, who have been exercising their legal rights to civil marriage in Canada for eleven years, be deprived of those rights for no reason other than that some find this objectionable on religious grounds?
 What kind of conservative would be upset that school teachers are instructed to treat LGBT children and their families with understanding and compassion, and that children of same-sex couples should be given the same legal recognition as those in other families?
 What kind of conservative would be angry when a leader insists that religious doctrines be practiced in private and not be imposed on the whole population by the government?
 How arrogant is it that Christian activists demand that party members accept their religious agenda in order to be called “true” conservatives, whether they share those religious beliefs or not?